 The exercises aim to assess the actual performance of your utility, determine strong points in which your utility is leading and also identify performance gaps where you can learn from others to improve.
-Joining the EBC-programme is a commitment to asses, learn and improve!

 Please have a look at the 'Call to Register' for further information.
 This document contains all the background information about the International Benchmarking Exercise 2018 (IB2017 - Western European programme) and the registration procedure.
 To register directly please complete this online form.

-Interested utilities can register by completing the online Registration form.
+You can register by completing the online Registration form.
 After submitting the form you will receive a confirmation by mail.
-Please sign this document and return it to email@example.com
+Please sign this document and return it to firstname.lastname@example.org

 In case of delayed registration, please contact the EBC-project team via: email@example.com

 On 6 April 2018 EBC organises an Orientation & Training workshop, in particular for those who are new to benchmarking.